 When you click the Submit button, the Content Management System (CMS) workflow begins.
 This means that all content flows through an approval chain, with the following components:

-Note: If you are a content approver, clicking Submit sends content straight to the editor.
+Note: If you are a content approver, clicking Submit (or Publish) sends content straight to the editor.

 Important: Items submitted to the Digital Team by 2:00 p.m. will be published and appear on the live site by the following morning.
 Items submitted after 2:00 p.m. will probably also be published for the next day, but this is not guaranteed.
 If something is submitted after 2:00 p.m. and it absolutely must be live by the next day, please send a message to the Digital Team at firstname.lastname@example.org explaining the urgency.